 Upon learning that I was engaged and getting married this year, a complete stranger unloaded a bucket of hate upon me.
 I was told that getting married, having a ceremony and a reception is one of the most ridiculous, indulgent, evidences of extreme privilege she’d ever seen.
 She assumed that I had too much money to throw around.
 Accused me throwing all my money away on a stupid ceremony because I wanted to be the centre of attention.

 This took me by complete surprise.
 First of all, someone had complimented my ring and I thank them.
 They asked if I had a date and I answered that we were getting married late spring.
 I wasn’t boasting about my upcoming wedding or going over the top with details.
-The last thing I want to do is bore someone whose not really interested or not invited with details of my wedding.
+The last thing I want to do is bore someone who’s not really interested or not invited with details of my wedding.

 This stranger over the top reaction felt super ironic as I have been accused of keeping my wedding too quiet and not being excited and bubbly enough about the whole planning process.
 I’m just a private person that’s all.
-So having a stranger blowing up at me, was shocking, but somehow I knew it had nothing to do with me.
+So having a stranger blowing up at me was shocking, but somehow I knew it had nothing to do with me.

 Accusing me of privilege and wealth when a little over a year ago, we were on so poor that we were nominated by one of our kids’ school as the poor family to help out at Christmas time sounded ironic to my ears.
 Yes, I am very happy and grateful that my future husband found a good job and that together we are slowly getting back on our feet.
 Yes, I am very aware that many don’t have such luck.
 Yes, I put a lot of effort in giving back to my community as they gave back to us in our time of need.

-I am truly sorry for whatever reason has cause such anger in this woman’s life.
+I am truly sorry for whatever reason has caused such anger in this woman’s life.
 I hope that whatever it is will get better or/and heal.
 I would simply ask that people take a moment before judging strangers.
 You do not know what they have been through to get where they are.

 - Wedding Celebrant Quits 5 weeks prior to our big day!
 No worries we got this!